stevetweeddale/gatsby-source-git/README.md

   it will default to a directory within the local Gatsby cache.
 Note that using a location outside the cache will prevent you changing the branch via gatsby-config.js.
 You will need to synchronise the branch of the local checkout yourself.
-On the plus side, it will prevent your local repo getting trashed when Gatsby clears the cache, which can speed things up.
+However if clones are painful and slow for you, then using a custom location will prevent your local repo getting trashed when Gatsby clears the cache, which should help.

 ### Example gatsby-config.js